fearless-pioneer/simple-dataops-docker/README.md

 Run the dags according to the detailed case studies below.

-## Case Study
+## Case Studies

 ### 1. Simple Test

-You can run on a simple dag called `simple-test` that you see on the main screen of airflow.
+You can run on a simple workflow called `simple-test` that you see on the main screen of airflow.
 You can also see the dag in `src/dags/1_simple_test/simple_dag.py`, defined as several tasks with the python and bash operators.

 The schedule interval of the dag is `@once`, so when the dag is executed, it only works once at first. (references: [DAG Runs in Airflow](https://airflow.apache.org/docs/apache-airflow/1.10.1/scheduler.html#dag-runs) and [Cron in Wikipedia](https://en.wikipedia.org/wiki/Cron#CRON_expression))